roberthgnz/bulma-css-class-completion/README.md

 # Bulma CSS Class Completion
 Visual Studio Code extension that provides CSS class name completion for the HTML class attribute based on Bulma CSS classes.

+> 🚧 Work in progress (in low priority, contributions welcome!).

 ## Why use it?
 Completion based on the parent class.
 Your workflow will be faster and you will avoid the headache of searching for all available classes.